zulip/zulip/docs/production/deployment.md

 Now complete the installation by running the following commands.

 ```
-# Ask Zulip installer to initialize the Postgres database.
+# Ask Zulip installer to initialize the PostgreSQL database.
 su zulip -c '/home/zulip/deployments/current/scripts/setup/initialize-database'

 # And then generate a realm creation link: